- Cancer Services Offered

 The American Medical Centre

-St George Hospital and Blue Cross Private Hospital
+St George Hospital and Blue Cross Private Clinic

-We accept referrals from all over Cyprus and abroad.
-We offer an individualized Cancer Treatment Plan and all the cases will be discussed with the referring doctor to make sure that the patient receives an excellent level of treatment.
+We accept referrals from patients in Cyprus and abroad.
+I offer an individualized cancer treatment plan for each patient and all cases are monitored in collaboration with the attending physician so that the patient receives the best possible care and treatment.